Showing posts with label White. Show all posts

 Belasco's A Good Little Devil (1913) Republic Theatre Postcards

-While I would have assumed they were issued by the Republic Theatre, as evidenced by the theatre being explicitly noted on one of the designs, I have seen a case where they were given away at the performance at a different theatre in a different city -- meaning perhaps they were generically made by Belasco for the production (or there were simply a bunch left to dispense elsewhere.)
+I assume these postcards were issued by the Republic Theatre, as evidenced by the theatre being explicitly noted on one of the designs, however I have seen at least one case where they were given away at the performance at a different theatre in a different city -- perhaps simply overstock left to dispense elsewhere.

 Postcard - Photo by White? - 1914